Graduate-level study structured for busy schedules

 Organ Improvisation - July 20 to 24, 2026

 Ideal for organists with a solid technical foundation but who have limited training in extemporaneous playing, this seminar will enable students to develop an approach to improvisation at the organ that is built on strong harmonic progressions and good form, utilizing the various melodies of sacred music.
 Students will grow in their abilities to harmonize melodies, create textures and musical ideas which contribute to thematic and structural development, and pace their playing according to the timing of the liturgy.
 Group instruction forms the basis of the course, and one-on-one lessons will be included.
 1 credit, limited to 6 students.
-1:15-4:00 group instruction, assigned liturgies to play, and 2 30-minute privatelessons in the mornings.
+1:15-4:00 group instruction, assigned liturgies to play, and two 30-minute private lessons in the mornings.
 Instructor TBA.

 Choral Preparation: Choral Conducting, Rehearsal Techniques, and Group Vocal Pedagogy - July 27 to 31, 2026